 Kim studied history at Oxford and landscape architecture at U.C.
 Berkeley, before setting up his landscape studio in London in 1989.
-He continues to lecture internationally; writes optimistically about land and place from Hampshire; and is involved in various national committees on landscape and environmental policy in the UK.
+He continues to lecture internationally; designs and writes about land and place from Hampshire; and is involved in various national committees on landscape and environmental policy in the UK.
 Kim’s book Led by the Land explores the ideas behind his projects.
 He is guided by the health of soil, water and the long history of humans living together with a natural world since the last Ice Age.

 Contact